 Outer Banks fishing is some of the best in the world.
-In fact, many visitors come here for that activity alone.
-The Outer Banks fishing reports listed below include information from head boats, offshore charters, surf fishing, pier fishing and inshore charters, but there's also fly fishing, inshore wading and private guides and charters here.
+In fact many visitors come here for that activity alone.
+The Outer Banks fishing reports listed below include information for head boats, offshore charters, surf fishing, pier fishing and inshore charters, but there's also fly fishing, inshore wading and private guides and charters here.
 Various marinas around the area run these trips.
-Offshore fishing charters are the big kahuna of Outer Banks fishing, and many people elect to take advantage of the wide host of fishing charters and spend a day out at sea.
+Offshore fishing charters are the big kahuna of Outer Banks fishing.
+People who come here for fishing opportunities often elect to take advantage of the wide host of fishing charters and spend a day out at sea.

 If you’re feeling adventurous, you might tackle some sailfish.
 However, the novice angler might feel more inclined to begin their fishing career by catching mackerel.
 By clicking on the entries among the Outer Banks fishing reports, you can find pictures of recent fishing trips.
 The shots of lengthy and shiny tuna can spark your motivation to garner a catch that’ll match the ones in those pictures ... or even surpass it!